 Meet the Alumni: Class of 2014

-Richard is the Founder and Creative Director at Richard Clarkson Studio, LLC., a innovative art and design studio based in Brooklyn, New York with clients including Google, IBM, Coca-Cola and Miley Cyrus.
-During his studies at the Products of Design program Richard realized and developed a strong passion for physical computing and business management.
-Utilizing these and other key skill sets Richard launched his studio with flagship product: The Smart Cloud.
-The studio has since continued to grow reaching international buyers and press with an ever evolving set of projects and products.
-Evident in his work and methodology is a unique collision of Richard's New Zealand, Industrial Design background and his more recent experiences of the vibrance and culture of New York City.
+Richard is the Founder and Creative Director at Richard Clarkson Studio, an innovative art and design studio based in Brooklyn whose clients include Google, IBM, Coca-Cola, and Miley Cyrus.
+During his studies at the Products of Design program, Richard realized and developed a strong passion for physical computing and business management.
+Utilizing these and other key skillsets, Richard launched his studio with his flagship product, the Smart Cloud.
+The studio has continued to grow, reaching international buyers and press with ever-evolving projects and products.
+Richard's thesis, entitled Super.
+Moments of Remarkable, was presented in May 2014.

 Mansi is a Design & Innovation Specialist at Women's World Banking in New York City.
 Originally from the industrial city of Kanpur in North India, where she grew up around leather manufacturing facilities, Mansi is also the co-founder of TRMTAB, a collection of upcycled leather goods made from manufacturing material waste.
 Mansi studied Economics and Computer Science at Bryn Mawr, and has always been interested in the role of design across various industries.
 Following her graduation from Products of Design, she spent several years as a behaviorial designer at FinalMile Consulting and as a product developer as Prachi Leathers in her native India.
 Mansi's thesis, titled BETTER: The Prejudices & Practices of Mass Production, began with the goal to bring sustainability to the larger fashion system.